-No sweat Irish!: Spoken Modern Irish Gaelic, Thursdays, Sept 14 - Nov 16
+No sweat Irish!: Spoken Modern Irish, Jan 18 - March 22

+With Tom Jeffers.
 Learn how to speak and write the Irish Gaelic language in a fun, relaxed, and innovative community environment using contemporary approaches to language acquisition.
 Incorporating conversation, songs, and games, this 10-week course takes the pressure and hard work out of Irish Gaelic and makes it an enjoyable and creative pursuit.
-Taught by Tommy Jeffers.
-[More]

 The Celtic Junction is a Twin Cities-based arts and cultural center that provides a central gathering place to educate our audiences and preserve, promote and celebrate the Celtic cultural legacy for the benefit of all ages and future generations.